The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 And offered intelligence support and everything else.

-And by the way, uh those guys that want to kill our people and that are killing your people, yeah, they don't come back, right?
+And by the way, those guys that want to kill our people and that are killing your people, yeah, they don't come back, right?

-They don't come back into office because if they do, we're gonna have to take care of it ourselves, and you don't want that.
+They don't come back into office because if they do, we're going to have to take care of it ourselves.

-And then at the same time, we we had to address what was happening in Pakistan and with Pakistan.
+And then at the same time, we had to address what was happening in Pakistan and with Pakistan.

-And that has never ever ever been addressed.
+And that has never, ever, ever been addressed.

-In fact, the only national security uh strategy that ever went after Pakistan was the very first one under Michael Flynn when he was the national security advisor in uh the very beginning of the Trump administration.
+In fact, the only national security strategy that ever went after Pakistan was the very first one under Michael Flynn when he was the national security advisor in the very beginning of the Trump administration.

-And that is the only national security strategy that ever put Pakistan where it needed to be, and it was never implemented because what did they do?
+And that is the only national security strategy that ever put Pakistan where it needed to be.

 I don't want people to get confused here.

-You know, we still have forces in Japan and Germany and other places that have been there since the end of the second world war.
+You know, we still have forces in Japan and Germany and other places that have been there since the end of the Second World War.

-What people really need to know and understand about Afghanistan and what just happened in the withdrawal is the greatest lie of all, the most egregious thing that we did in a long list of terrible things that we did to the Afghans was to lie about their will to fight for their country and to pretend to the world that the Afghans just surrendered and they gave up and that you know, as Lloyd Austin and Biden and the others said, you can't buy the will to fight.
+What people really need to know and understand about Afghanistan and what just happened in the withdrawal is the greatest lie of all, the most egregious thing that we did in a long list of terrible things that we did to the Afghans was to lie about their will to fight for their country and to pretend to the world that the Afghans just surrendered and they gave up and that, you know, as Lloyd Arsen and Biden and the others said, you can't buy the will to fight.

-It's bad enough that you betrayed them.
+You know, how can you, it's bad enough that you betrayed them.

-It's bad enough that you didn't keep the small force of 2,500 counterterrorism um assets that you had promised to keep.
+It's bad enough that you didn't keep the small force of 2,500 counterterrorism assets that you had promised to keep.

 Then you took all the contractors that kept the Afghan Air Force in the skies, right?